 For those that may not know, the 1000 Books Project is for me to read 1000 different books with my child before his sixth birthday.
 It is not meant to be a stress for us; I really chose an arbitrary number.
-I didn’t want to stop habit of frequently rereading favorites, but I also wanted to explore as many new books as possible.
-It was eleven months ago that I decided to this project with my then just two-year old.
+I didn’t want to stop the habit of frequently rereading favorites, but I also wanted to explore as many new books as possible.
+It was eleven months ago that I decided to do this project with my then just two-year-old.
 Almost a year into it, my son loves this project and beyond that, we read together far more than I ever imagined.
 He loves books.

 The first month, I made an effort to remember to get more picture books from the library than I had before.
 Pretty soon, however, I found that my son needed very little encouragement to get a book and say, “Mommy, I want this one, and this one, and this one.”
 Or “Mommy, read it to me!”
-We often have more than 50 picture books checked out a time and he frequently during the day says, “I want to go read stories!”
+We often have more than 50 picture books checked out at a time and he frequently during the day says, “I want to go read stories!”
 We keep them in the family room where he can easily access them.
-The books he owns are, for the most part, in his bedroom bookshelves.
+The books he owns are, for the most part, on his bedroom bookshelves.

-As for how we pick books, I occasionally steer him towards shelves or actively seek out a subject he’s interested in (trucks or fairy tales or ABC books or Numbers books), but other times he tells me just what books he wants to get from the library.
+As for how we pick books, I occasionally steer him toward shelves or actively seek out a subject he’s interested in (trucks or fairy tales or ABC books or Numbers books), but other times he tells me just what books he wants to get from the library.
 I also put an inordinate number of reserve requests in if there is a book I too want to read (and right now, for the Cybils I’m trying to read).
 He has recently turned three and we’ve surpassed 500 different books that I, personally, have read him.

 Here are a few new favorites I’ve found, all of which are on the Children’s and Young Adult Blogger’s Literary Awards (CYBILS) picture book list, a list I’ve decided to adopt as my own for the next few months, just for fun.

 First, a few words on the Cybils.
 I was really excited for the Cybils books lists simply because I love book lists and I’m excited to be finding the next new classic picture books.
 And although I’ve only been reading Cybils books for a few weeks, I’ve already found some new favorite books!
 This is very promising.
 I’m realizing, however, that I could never be on the committee.
 Although I’ve read at least 50 of the books on the Cybils list, most of them have been quick reads (although read in full) to determine if the book is one my son would sit through and if I like it enough to want to read it aloud many times.
-Most of the books are not ones my son would be interested in, but that doesn’t mean other, older kids wouldn’t like it!
+Most of the books are not ones my son would be interested in, but that doesn’t mean other, older kids wouldn’t like them!

 Further, I’m glad I’m not on a committee because it would be near impossible to assign values and “winners” from the books I’ve read.
-So many of the books are amusing but not spectacular, or have a wonderful story but I personally don’t like the art style (or the art is just blah and ordinary), or contain wonderful art but I don’t like the story.
+So many of the books are amusing but not spectacular or have a wonderful story but I personally don’t like the art style (or the art is just blah and ordinary) or contain wonderful art but I don’t like the story.
 Many books I rejected for my son simply because he’s still only three years old.
-Maybe in a few years he’d like some of them, but for one reason or another, it’s not age-appropriate right now.
+Maybe in a few years, he’d like some of them, but for one reason or another, it’s not age-appropriate right now.